Every question you may have about Variable Rate Mortgages answered!

 In a normal economic environment, variable rate mortgages would almost always start out much lower than the fixed rate offerings, and as rates consistently dropped since the early nineties, they have proven to be a winning approach.

-But since March 2022, when the Bank of Canada decided to tackle inflation with purpose by increasing their overnight rate several times (8 increases from March 2022 to Jan 25, 2023) then the variable rate mortgage has totally lost its shine as they are higher now than their fixed rate counterparts of equivalent term.
+But since March 2022, when the Bank of Canada decided to tackle inflation with purpose by increasing their overnight rate several times (8 increases from March 2022 to Jan 25, 2023) then the variable rate mortgage totally lost its shine as they are higher now than their fixed rate counterparts of equivalent term.

 Skip to our Variable Rate Mortgage FAQ questions